jackzbazuka/youbook/README.md

 # youbook

-A productivity webapp to bookmark time-stamped youtube videos
+A webapp to bookmark time-stamped youtube videos.